numerica-ideas/community/docker/docker-compose-springboot-mysql/README.md

 logging.level.org.hibernate.type.descriptor.sql.BasicBinder=TRACE
 ```

-Let's build the App to make sure it compiles as expected, this command is useful for that:
+Let's build the App to make sure it compiles as expected, the following command must be ran from the project root folder:

 ```
 ./mvnw clean install -DskipTests